UppASD/UppASD-manual/content/methods/solvers.rst

 .. code-block:: text

    START: Choose your solver
    │
+   ├─ Running spin-lattice dynamics (SLD mode)?
+   │  ├─ YES → Use SDEalgh=22 (Spherical, RECOMMENDED)
+   │  │  (Use SDEalgh=21 only if convergence issues)
+   │  └─ NO → Continue
+   │
    ├─ Need inertial magnetic acceleration?
    │  ├─ YES → Use SDEalgh=11 (LLGI)